albireo77/moonrtx/README.md

 # MoonRTX
-MoonRTX is a ray-traced Moon observatory developed in Python.
+MoonRTX is a ray-traced, ultra-realistic Moon observatory developed in Python.
 It uses [PlotOptiX](https://github.com/rnd-team-dev/plotoptix) package and is based on PlotOptiX example use [making_the_moon__displacement](https://github.com/rnd-team-dev/plotoptix/blob/master/examples/3_projects/moon/making_the_moon__displacement.ipynb).

 ## Requirements
 - Python